 What we like

-Though not quite the same as a no-exam policy, their APPcelerate plan lets you receive term coverage in as little as one business day.
+Though not quite the same as a no-exam policy, their APPcelerate is a no medical exam life insurance plan that lets you receive term coverage in as little as one business day.

 One of their term riders lets you stack term policies.
-For example, a 20-year term policyholder can add an additional 10-year term, overlapping the first half of his 20-year policy and maximizing benefits during a period of pronounced financial need.
+For example, a 20-year level term life insurance policyholder can add an additional 10-year term, overlapping the first half of his 20-year policy and maximizing benefits during a period of pronounced financial need.